 B. Fredriksson, E. Lundberg.
 The Monk Problem: Verifier, heuristics and graph decompositions for a pursuit-evasion problem with a node-located evader, 2015. ↩

 I. Pratt-Hartmann, W. Szwast, L. Tendera.
-Quine’s Fluted Fragment is Non-elementary, 2016. ↩
+Quine’s Fluted Fragment is Non-Elementary, 2016. ↩

 A. Jha, D. Suciu.
 Knowledge Compilation Meets Database Theory: Compiling Queries to Decision Diagrams, 2011.
 See Theorem 4.2. ↩

 D. Suciu, D. Olteanu, C. Ré, C. Koch.
 Probabilistic Databases, 2011.
+(Closed access.)
 See end of Section 4.1.6.1. ↩↩

 T. Eiter, K. Makino, G. Gottlob.
 Computational Aspects of Monotone Dualization: A Brief Survey, 2008. ↩